n-kostadinov/n-kostadinov.github.io/_posts/2017-07-11-dog-breed-image-classification.md

 ---
 layout: post
 title: Dog breed image classification with Keras
+author: Nikolay Kostadinov
 categories: [python, keras, artificial intelligence, machine learning, transfer learning, dog breed, neural networks, convolutional neural network, tensorflow, image classification, imagenet]
 ---

+What if you have a very small dataset of only a few thousand images and a hard classification problem at hand?
+Training a network from scratch might not work that well, but how about [transfer learning](http://cs231n.github.io/transfer-learning/).

 # Dog Breed Classification with Keras